Ohio River: 20th century

-State border dispute
+The Silver Bridge at Point Pleasant, West Virginia, collapsed into the river on December 15, 1967.
+The collapse killed 46 people who had been crossing when the bridge failed.
+The bridge had been built in 1929, and by 1967 was carrying too heavy a load for its design.
+The bridge was rebuilt about one mile downstream and in service as the Silver Memorial Bridge in 1969.
+In the early 1980s, the Falls of the Ohio National Wildlife Conservation Area was established at Clarksville, Indiana.

+Border disputes

 The colonial charter for Virginia defined its territory as extending to the north shore of the Ohio, so that the riverbed was "owned" by Virginia.
 Where the river serves as a boundary between states today, Congress designated the entire river to belong to the states on the east and south, i.e., West Virginia and Kentucky at the time of admission to the Union, that were divided from Virginia.
 Thus Wheeling Island, the largest inhabited island in the Ohio River, belongs to West Virginia, although it is closer to the Ohio shore than to the West Virginia shore.
 Kentucky sued the state of Indiana in the early 1980s because of their construction of the never-completed Marble Hill Nuclear Power Plant in Indiana, which would have discharged its waste water into the river.
 This would have adversely affected Kentucky's water supplies.

 The U.S. Supreme Court held that Kentucky's jurisdiction (and, implicitly, that of West Virginia) extended only to the low-water mark of 1793 (important because the river has been extensively dammed for navigation so that the present river bank is north of the old low-water mark).
 Similarly, in the 1990s, Kentucky challenged Illinois's right to collect taxes on a riverboat casino docked in Metropolis, citing its own control of the entire river.
 A private casino riverboat that docked in Evansville, Indiana, on the Ohio River opened about the same time.
 Although such boats cruised on the Ohio River in an oval pattern up and down, the state of Kentucky soon protested.
 Other states had to limit their cruises to going forward, then reversing and going backward on the Indiana shore only.
 Both Illinois and Indiana have long since changed their laws to allow riverboat casinos to be permanently docked, with Illinois changing in 1999 and Indiana in 2002.